 The Miami Herald

-Brian Siegal is director of the American Jewish Committee’s Greater Miami and Broward Regional Office.
+Brian D. Siegal serves as director of the Miami and Broward Office of AJC (American Jewish Committee).

 Read more here: http://www.miamiherald.com/2013/08/29/v-print/3594441/plight-of-egypts-copts-being-ignored.html#storylink=cpyDate: 8/30/2013 12:00:00 AM